djalbat/xgl-server/README.md

 ## Example

-There is a small Node.js application which can be run from the root of the respository:
+There is a small Node.js application which can be run from the root of the repository:

     node ./bin/main.js